catalyst/developing-with-cwp/slides/docs/01_InstallingCWPSilverStripe.md

 ### app
-The "app" folder contains all of your PHP code and project-specific templates.
-You'll define any custom pagetypes, models, dataextensions, YML config, and other project-specific stuff in here. **Never** modify modules in the `vendor` folder directly, unless you're pushing changes back to a version controlled project.
+* The "app" folder contains all of your PHP code and project-specific templates.
+* You'll define any custom pagetypes, models, dataextensions, YML config, and other project-specific stuff in here.
+* **Never** modify modules in the `vendor` folder directly, unless you're pushing changes back to a version controlled project.

 #### public
-The "public" folder contains all publicly visible assets.
-This includes documents and images uploaded into the CMS, as well as symlinks to the JS, CSS, imagery, and other assets that are whitelisted by your theme.
-You will never need to edit anything yourself in this folder.
+* The "public" folder contains all publicly visible assets.
+* This includes documents and images uploaded into the CMS, as well as symlinks to the JS, CSS, imagery, and other assets that are whitelisted by your theme.
+* You will never need to edit anything yourself in this folder.

+#### more about public
-SilverStripe serves all requests to the web from the /public folder.
-All other parts of your codebase are protected from the webserver, which does not require direct publicly-accessible access to them.
-This is also where the CMS `assets` folder places files uploaded from the CMS.
+* SilverStripe serves all requests to the web from the /public folder.
+* All other parts of your codebase are protected from the webserver, which does not require direct publicly-accessible access to them.
+* This is also where the CMS `assets` folder places files uploaded from the CMS.

-This entire folder should be readable by the webserver user.
+* This entire folder should be readable by the webserver user.

 #### themes
-The "themes" folder is where your front-end theme (or multiple themes) will live.
-Your theme will "expose" JS, CSS, and other files to the public folder.
-Your site can use a single theme, or it can use multiple themes which "cascade" down to a base theme.
+* The "themes" folder is where your front-end theme (or multiple themes) will live.
+* Your theme will "expose" JS, CSS, and other files to the public folder.
+* Your site can use a single theme, or it can use multiple themes which "cascade" down to a base theme.

+#### themes
-You'll specify a theme in app/_config/theme.yml.
+* You'll specify a theme in app/_config/theme.yml.
 In CWP there's currently one loaded by default:

 ```
 ---